 If you are taking part in the Event as a family, your family members, aged 18 and over, should indicate their agreement to the use of their image separately below.
 Parental agreement for images of participants aged under 18 is included in the Parental/Guardian Agreement Form at page 32.

 Family member

 Family member

 Family member

-If you later wish to withdraw your agreement, please contact Catherine McDonag aware that if you later decide to withdraw your agreement it will not be possible t your image from any printed material in circulation, or until the next edition or pritem containing your image is released. o remove
+If you later wish to withdraw your agreement, please contact Catherine McDonagh.
+Please be aware that if you later decide to withdraw your agreement it will not be possible to remove your image from any printed material in circulation, or until the next edition or print of the item containing your image is released.

-By agreeing to your images being used, you agree to assign any copyright or any of ownership of these images to the Organiser. other right
+By agreeing to your images being used, you agree to assign any copyright or any other right of ownership of these images to the Organiser.

 AGREEMENT

-I confirm that I have read and fully understand the above Booking Terms and agree to comply with them. )
+I confirm that I have read and fully understand the above Booking Terms and agree to comply with them.

-Signed(The Participant) Date